cysron-b/task-manager_web-app/README.md

-Certainly!
-Here's the updated README with the port number adjusted according to the Docker run command `docker run -d -p 8090:80 my-nginx-app`:

----

 # Task Manager Web Application with Docker

 This repository contains the source code for a simple Task Manager web application developed using HTML, CSS, and JavaScript.
 Additionally, the application is containerized using Docker for easy deployment and scalability.